cqframework/cqf-ruler/README.md

 If the code doesn't read clearly after you've added an utility, consider that it may not be in the right place.

 In general, all the functions for this type of utility should be `static`.
 No internal state should be maintained (`static final`, or immutable, state is ok).
-If you final that your utility class contains mutable state, consider an alternate design.
+If you find that your utility class contains mutable state, consider an alternate design.

 Examples